canonical/k8s-snap/docs/src/charm/howto/cos-lite.md

 Observability Stack).
 This guide will help you integrate a COS Lite deployment with a {{product}} deployment.

-This document assumes you have a controller with an installation of Canonical Kubernetes.
+This document assumes that you have a controller with an installation of Canonical Kubernetes.
 If you have not yet installed {{product}}, please see ["Installing {{product}}"][how-to-install].

 ## Preparing a platform for COS Lite

 If you are unfamiliar with Juju models, the documentation can be found [here][juju-models].
-In this section, we'll be adding a new model to keep observability separate from the Kubernetes model.
+This section adds a new model to keep observability separate from the Kubernetes model.

 First, create a new model to act as a deployment cloud for COS Lite: